3-Dimension Rarities II

 A truly history-making screening of rare, extremely rare, and astonishingly rare 3D short films and surviving fragments, as well as excellent new 3D video footage.
 There were a small number of repeats of Rarities from the first (and they thought only) 3D Film Expo in 2003, but the majority of the films shown were essentially premieres.

 The headline for the papers was the world premiere of the miraculously restored Kelley’s Plasticon Pictures and related test footage from 1922 — now the oldest surviving 3D film in the world, and second oldest film known to have ever been shown to a paying audience.
 What’s more, the 3D imaging was phenomenal, like looking into a time machine.
 This film is discussed further below.

 The following film list, in order shown, originated from my hand-written notes made during the screening.
 (There were no handouts or program notes, alas.)
-Please pardon any rough edges — I am adding and rewriting as time allows.
+Please pardon any rough edges.

 The screening was hosted by Expo II producer Jeff Joseph and technical director Dan Symmes, who introduced each film.